HypsyGypsy/QuoteAPI/README.md

 🔹 **Implement search functionality** to filter quotes by author
 🔹 **Build a simple frontend UI** to display the quotes visually
 🔹 **Expand into a larger microservice that integrates external APIs**

+---
+## ⚠️ Disclaimer: Local Development Only

+This API is currently configured for **local development** and is **not publicly accessible**.
+To run this API, users must **clone the repository** and run the Flask server on their own machine.